 On May 30, 1942 one of thirty-two B-17 Flying Fortresses allocated to the Royal Air Force (RAF) Coastal Command as part of US-UK lend-lease.
 Flown to the United Air Lines Cheyenne Modification Center in Cheyenne, Wyoming.

-Assigned to the 5th Air Force, 19th Bombardment Group, 28th Bombardment Squadron at Mareeba Airfield.
+Assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG), 28th Bombardment Squadron (28th BS) based at Mareeba Airfield.
 No known nose art or nickname.

 On August 25, 1942 took off from Mareeba Airfield piloted by Captain John Chiles with co-pilot Lt.
-Jim Dieffenderfer on a mission over Milne Bay led by Major Felix Hardison.
-After taking off two hours late, the B-17s spotting an Australian three ship convoy but due to low ceiling and approaching darkness they failed to spot any enemy vessels before flying to 7 Mile Drome then back to Mareeba Airfield.
+James C. Dieffenderfer on a mission led by Major Felix Hardison against Japanese warships reportedly inside Milne Bay.
+After taking off two hours late, the B-17s spoted an Australian convoy of three ships but due to low ceiling and approaching darkness they failed to spot any enemy vessels before landing at 7 Mile Drome then flew back to Mareeba Airfield.

-Next, assigned to the 5th Air Force, 43rd Bombardment Group, 65th Bombardment Squadron.
+Next, assigned to the 43rd Bombardment Group (43rd BG), 65th Bombardment Squadron (65th BS).
 No known nose art or nickname.
 On August 25, 1942 assigned to 1st Lt.
-James Dieffenderfer at at 7 Mile Drome near Port Moresby.
+James Dieffenderfer at 7 Mile Drome near Port Moresby.

-On August 25 1942 this B-17 took off from 7 Mile Drome piloted by 1st Lt.
+On August 25, 1942 took off from 7 Mile Drome piloted by 1st Lt.
 James Dieffenderfer with bombardier Sgt.
-Earl W. Snyder on an unsucessful search for an incoming Japanese convoy and returned in the evening, then took off again on another search but the convoy was spotted by another aircraft.
+Earl W. Snyder on an unsuccessful search for an incoming Japanese convoy and returned in the evening, then took off again on another search but the convoy was spotted by another aircraft.

 In total, this B-17 flew twelve bombing missions in New Guinea before force landing.